nilanjanchatterjee/parturition/README.md

 2. The spatial locations of the individual with the identified parturition location marked with a blue cross
 3. The net-squared displacement plot for the individual with the identified parturition interval marked with blue dotted lines

- - Parturition_date_output.csv: csv with the individual id, the speed threshold used, the start and end of the parturition interval, the individual's location at the start of the parturition interval, and the number of relocations in the parturition interval
+ - Parturition_output.csv: csv with the individual id, the speed threshold used, the start and end of the parturition interval, the individual's location at the start of the parturition interval, and the number of relocations in the parturition interval

 ## Parameters